HoRyun/Base-Chat-Program/README.md

 2. Open the project with IntelliJ IDEA

+3. Configure your API key and AI model in application.properties:
+   - Open the src/main/resources/application.properties file.
+   - Set your perplexity.api.key to your API key :
+     perplexity.api.key=your-api-key
+   - Set your ai.model to the desired AI model : ai.model=your-ai-model

 ## Meta
 - **Author**: Horyun Lee
 - Distributed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.